LPK99/Lyrics-Autocomplete/README.md

 # Lyrics-Autocomplete
-Complete your lyrics
+##Complete your lyrics with your favorite artist (John Mayer, Taylor Swift, The Beatles)

-Use this [link](https://lyrics-autocomplete.streamlit.app/) for accesing Streamlit app.
+Use this [link](https://lyrics-autocomplete.streamlit.app/) for accessing Streamlit app.